kyma-project/kyma/docs/01-overview/main-areas/telemetry/telemetry-03-traces.md

 ## Setting up a TracePipeline

-> **CAUTION:** Jaeger is [deprecated](https://kyma-project.io/blog/jaeger-deprecation) and is planned to be removed.
-If you want to install a custom Jaeger stack, take a look at [this tutorial](https://github.com/kyma-project/examples/tree/main/jaeger).

 In the following steps, you can see how to set up a typical TracePipeline.
 For an overview of all available attributes, see the [reference document](./../../../05-technical-reference/00-custom-resources/telemetry-03-tracepipeline.md).

 ### Step 1.
 Create a TracePipeline with an output